One thing there is a lot of in this world is advice. What makes matters worse, a lot of it is conflicting advice.

 Within very broad guidelines, take all the advice you get and consider it in the context of your own career goals.
 If you think there is even a grain of truth in something you hear, see if you can make sense of it and harness this intelligence to your own advantage.
 Use the ever popular smell test to see if you really agree.

-If it job seeking advice, try to remember when you were sitting on the other side of the desk trying to hire people.
-As an example, there is the ever popular advice to leave off your early career to make yourself look younger.
+If it is job seeking advice, try to remember when you were sitting on the other side of the desk trying to hire people.
+As an example, there is the ever popular advice to leave off your early work history to make yourself look younger.
 This is the kind of advice I find most reprehensible.
 If you sneak past a gatekeeper and get in front of a hiring manager, how will that person feel when they realize they have been duped?
 Is that honestly a “warm fuzzy” with respect to your candidacy, or is it more likely they will never trust you again?
 Not a good position for a Chief Financial officer in my opinion.
 You win the battle but lose the war.

 One thing I hope everyone accepts is that there are NO absolute truths.
 The world exists in shades of gray.
 I will always leave it to each of you as very smart senior executives to decide what colors to use when painting your very own picture of your life.